Homepage look and feel

 By default, the five most recent articles will be displayed.
 You can change this to display between 1-10:

-- Scroll to the Article List Settings section.
+2. Scroll to the Article list settings section.

-- Select the dropdown next to New Articles and select the number of articles you'd like the list to display (1-10).
+3. Use the Recently published dropdown to select the number of articles you'd like the list to display (1-10).

 In our default themes, the New Articles List is already added to: